adriens/slack-birthday-BOT/README.md

 # How to get slack incoming webhook url

-First, install the ```Incoming WebHooks``` app : https://slack.com/apps/A0F7XDUAZ-incoming-webhooks Configure it to target the ```birthdays``` channel Keep the url and keep it secret
+- First, install the ```Incoming WebHooks``` app : https://slack.com/apps/A0F7XDUAZ-incoming-webhooks
+- Configure it to target the ```birthdays``` channel
+- Keep the url and keep it secret

 # Deployment instructions

-You can set in up localy on your workstation, on a server but...the best way is to deploy i ton the cloud... and Travis CI can help, see dedicated section for that.
+You can set in up localy on your workstation, on a server but...the best way is to deploy it on the cloud... and Travis CI can help, see dedicated section for that.

 # Tips